Landmark Decisions in the Law of Torts

 But this decision was overruled and finally, it was held that because the statutory authority has authorized the defendant to carry out their operations.
 That's why they had done nothing against the statute to be held liable.
 Furthermore, all the necessary precautions were taken, therefore, the defendant cannot be held liable for negligence as the act was authorized by the statute.

-In this case the plaintiff, Kasturi Ralia Ram was a partner in a firm of Amritsar that used to deal with jewelry.
+In this case the plaintiff, Kasturi Ralia Ram was a partner in a firm of Amritsar that used to deal with jewellery.
 He had arrived in Meerut intending to sell some gold and silver.
 In Meerut, he was taken into custody by three police officers who suspected him of having possession of the stolen property.
 He was searched and taken to the Kotwali Police Station.
 Around 103 tolas 6 mashas and 1 ratti of gold and 2 maunds and 6 ½ seers of silver were confiscated from him.
 They were kept in the police malkhana.
 After some time Kasturi Lal was released on bail, and silver was returned to him but not the gold.
 After several requests and demands, police officers did not return his gold return.
 At last, he filed a suit in which he demanded either the recovery of gold or he must be paid an amount equal to the value of the gold.
 The respondent claimed that the head constable of the malkhana whose name was Mohammad Amir took the gold and ran away with it to Pakistan.
 Police tried to trace him but they were unsuccessful.
 And thus respondents claim that they are not at fault in this case.

 In this case, the main issues involved were,

-The Supreme Court of India held that the defendant was not liable nahi hai to compensate the plaintiff.
+The Supreme Court of India held that the defendant was not liable to compensate the plaintiff.
 It granted the defense of functions discharged under sovereign power to the respondent.
 It was observed that the powers to arrest, search and seize property fall under the sovereign powers which are conferred to the specified officers by the statute.
 Because these powers fall under the category of sovereign powers that's why they provide immunity to the officers in question.
 The employees can claim this immunity under sovereign power in those cases too in which they have committed a negligent act during employment.
 The decision was based on the maxim 'rex non-potest peccare' which translates to 'the king can do no wrong'.

 The main issue involved in this case was,